BeanBeing/Orbiting-Simulation/README.md

 A simple project that features orbiting from an object

 # INSTALLATIOn
-<br> Download the zip, extract it, and inside the directory outputted run:
+<br> Download the zip and extract it, or clone this repository.
+Inside the directory outputted run:
 ```
 make app; ./bin/app
 ```